SFTwilight/quaehirrhrim/KinSyl.md

 vocal cords, and the simplifications required for trade with nearby species that can only approximate hnym pronunciation.
-The table below gives the syllabary used by the elementary school in Hnym'olom, and by mothers who use qurĩmshi'bip to teach their foals in the cradle.
+The table below gives the syllabary used by the elementary school in Hnym'olom, and by local mothers who use qurĩmshi'bip to teach their foals in the cradle.

 Although part of Quaehĩrrh's interior, Hnym'olom has pretensions of being a frontier town because of its proximity to the dangerous